Masha and the Bear: King Lion III

 A lion wearing a crown, who is a good friend of the bear.
 He sometimes visits the bear, to play together the game of chess or for collective outdoor adventures.
 He was always disturbed by Masha, sometimes being advised to him not to help bear as a king is not supposed to help anyone.
 Once the lion offered his crown to Masha, making her a queen for temporary basis.

 Whiskers n' Stripes

-An Amur tiger or also known as a Siberian tiger who is Bear's best friend from their days performing together in the Moscow circus.
+A Siberian tiger who is Bear's best friend from their days performing together in the Moscow circus.

 Rival Bear

-A Himalayan bear, who is Bear's worst enemy and Bear's chief rival for the attentions of the Lady Bear.
+A Himalayan black bear, who is Bear's worst enemy and Bear's chief rival for the attentions of the Lady Bear.
 The Rival Bear has an arrogant and unsportsmanlike personality, cheating to win against Masha in a tennis game, and laughing at her when she grows gigantic.
 Bear's biggest fear is if Black Bear and Lady Bear marry, which is shown in Game Over when Bear imagines what will happen if he plays games his whole life.